FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 PTP instruction
 -----------------

-Click the "PTP" command node to enter the node graph editing interface
+Click the "PTP" command node to enter the node graph editing interface.

 You can select the point you need to reach.
 The smooth transition time setting can realize the continuous movement from this point to the next point.
-Whether to set the offset, you can choose the offset based on the base coordinate system and the offset based on the tool coordinate, and x, y will pop up. z, rx, ry, rz offset settings, the specific PTP path is the optimal path automatically planned by the motion controller
+Whether to set the offset, you can choose the offset based on the base coordinate system and the offset based on the tool coordinate, and x, y will pop up. z, rx, ry, rz offset settings, the specific PTP path is the optimal path automatically planned by the motion controller.

 "PTP" command node, parameters: